Have Pattern Concrete Drives lost their appeal?

 Patterned Concrete Drives Vs Resin Bound Drives – Installation

-For both pattern imprinted concrete and resin bound driveways installation is relatively straightforward (stress relatively).
+For both pattern imprinted concrete and resin bound driveways, installation is relatively straightforward (stress on the relatively!)

-The range of colours (and patterns) available for imprinted concrete installations are wide.
-These range from pretty standard charcoal black/grey, which are mainly used for ‘cobble‘ type designs, to deep Terracotta reds and Reddish Sandstone.
-These uniquely blend together and suit wide open driveway surfaces best.
+These range from traditional charcoal black/grey, which are mainly used for ‘cobble‘ type designs all the way to deep Terracotta reds and Reddish Sandstone.

 Resin is more limited in its range of colours and generally most will be sandy or reddish colours.
 But things can be spiced up by adding marble or even crushed glass.
 Different types of gravel can be mixed together to provide more contrast.

 The red resin picks up well with the brickwork and the roof tiles

 In summary, patterned concrete drives have a larger choice of colours and patterns and resin bound is a little more limited.